Title IV-E Child Welfare Education Program Fact Sheet

 In 1980, the Adoption Assistance and Child Welfare Reform Act of 1980 (Public Law 96-272) was passed.
 This Act created Title IV-E training which allows for state child welfare agencies to use federal funds that universities may use for training and educating child welfare workers.
 The Act encouraged state/university partnerships to educate and elevate the professional skills of case workers and those interested in working in public child welfare.

 The Title IV-E Program in Georgia is a partnership between DFCS and the participating Georgia Schools of Social Work.
-The participating schools are Albany State University, Augusta University, Fort Valley State University, Georgia State University, Kennesaw State University, Savannah State University, and the University of Georgia.
+The participating schools are Albany State University, Fort Valley State University, Georgia State University, Kennesaw State University, Savannah State University, and the University of Georgia.
 The partnership is guided by the regulations and requirements of the U.S. Department of Health and Human Services (HHS), Administration for Children and Families (ACF).
 Funding for the Title IV-E Program is based on a funding model prescribed by ACF that consists of Federal funds and funds matched by the individual schools of social work.

 If an individual is selected for the Title IV-E Program, the Program pays for tuition, fees, and provides a stipend to cover books and mileage, for persons currently employed by DFCS in Social Services or those who wish to have a career at DFCS in Social Services.